gkjohnson/threejs-sandbox/shader-debugger/README.md

 # Shader Debugger

-A wrapper for WebGLRenderer intended to help with debugging and reading data from shaders.
+A hacky wrapper with some fancy regex for WebGLRenderer intended to help with debugging and reading data from shaders.

 ![](./images/screenshot.png)